Recommendations

 Popeye takes Olive to a stage show of a hypnotist (Bluto), who also levitates objects.
 While he's doing this, Popeye makes him lose his concentration, so in retaliation, the hypnotist pulls Olive on stage and turns her into a chicken.
 Popeye comes down to fight and the hypnotist tries to turn him into a monkey, but Popeye pulls a mirror into place.
 He recovers, and turns Popeye into a donkey, then smacks him around a bit, but spinach comes to the rescue.

-The influence of Dave Fleischer in The 'Hyp-Nut-Tist' can be felt in the way modern Animation films handle stylistic flair.
+The influence of Dave Fleischer in The 'Hyp-Nut-Tist' can be felt in the way modern Short films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

 A fascinating piece of cinema that shares thematic elements.